jundalisay/spblist/content/en/research/paracelsus/dictionary/c.md

 Claretta is the white of Egs.

-Clissus is the occult vertue of things returning from whence they came, as the vertue of an hearb into the root in Autumne.
+Clissus is the occult virtue of things returning from whence they came, as the virtue of an hearb into the root in Autumne.

 Coagulatio is the making of a thin thing thick.